wadearnold/docs/docs/ACH_File_Structure.md

 | *5* | 74-87 | 14 | blank | Reserved | Leave blank | n/a |
 | *6* | 88-94 | 7 | Alphanumeric | Entry Detail Sequence Number | This field contains the ascending sequence number section of the Entry Detail Record‟s trace number.
 This number is the same as the last seven digits of the trace number (Field 13) of the related Entry Detail Record. | M |

+**NOTE**: For IAT Return Entries, each field of the 3rd Addenda Record remains unchanged from the original 3rd Addenda Record, except Entry Detail Sequence Number whihch reflects the Entry Detail Sequence Number assocoiated with the trace number assigned by the institituion preparing the Automated Return Entry.

 **IAT Fourth Addenda Record (713)**

 The Fourth Addenda Record contains information related to the financial institution originating the entry.
 For inbound IAT entries, the Fourth Addenda Record must contain information to identify the foreign financial institution that is providing the funding and payment instruction for the IAT entry.

  Field | Position | Size | Contents | Field Name | Entry Information | M,R,O |
 | :---: | :---: | :---: | :--- | :--- | :--- | :---: |